ocaml/ocaml.org/HACKING.md

 This will build the docker image and run a docker container with the port `8080` mapped to the HTTP server.

 With the docker container running, you can visit the site at <http://localhost:8080/>.

+The docker images auytomatically build from the `live` and `staging` branches are pushed to Docker Hub: https://hub.docker.com/r/ocurrent/v3.ocaml.org-server

 ### Managing dependencies